Making a U-turn

 What is a U-turn?

-Although it is legal to make U-turns on many of the UK roads, it is important to beware of road signs prohibiting U-turns and not to inconvenience other road users.
+Although it is legal to make U-turns on many of the UK roads, it is important to beware of road signs prohibiting U-turns and not to inconvenience other road users and become a hazard.

 Red circular road signs are giving orders.
 It is not permitted by law to make a U-turn where such signs exist.
 Although it may appear an ideal location to make a U-turn where such signs are placed, they are located in such areas to prevent accidents.
 Other than roads marked with a no U-turn sign, it is also illegal to make U-turns on motorways and one-way streets.